Domestic terrorism: Radicalization

 There is no one path toward violence.
 Homegrown terrorists have been high school dropouts, college graduates, members of the military, and cover the range of financial situations.
-Research published in the British Journal of Politics and International Relations in 2011 suggested that domestic terrorism in countries with majoritarian political systems may result from of a lack of opportunities for meaningful political engagement.
+Research published in the British Journal of Politics and International Relations in 2011 suggested that domestic terrorism in countries with majoritarian political systems may result from a lack of opportunities for meaningful political engagement.
 Some domestic terrorists studied overseas and were exposed to radical Islamist thought, while others took their inspiration from the internet.
 An article published in the British Journal of Sociology suggests that discrimination against minorities, particularly in the form of residential segregation of Muslims in European countries such as England, France, and Germany, can contribute to radicalization of Muslims living in these countries.

 Marc Sageman writes in his book, Leaderless Jihad: Terror Networks in the Twenty-First Century that, contrary to popular belief, radicalization into terrorism is not the product of poverty, various forms of brainwashing, youth, ignorance, lack of education, lack of employment, lack of social responsibility, criminality, or mental illness.
 He says that intermediaries and English-speaking imams, such as the late Yemeni-American cleric Anwar al-Awlaki (d.
 2011), who are often found through the internet on forums, provide key roles in the radicalization process.
 Social networks provided in forums support and build upon an individual's radical beliefs.
 Prison systems are also a concern as a place of radicalization and jihadist recruiting; nearly three dozen ex-convicts who attended training camps in Yemen were believed to have been radicalized in prison.
 The only constant appears to be "a newfound hatred for their native or adopted country, a degree of dangerous malleability, and a religious fervor justifying or legitimizing violence that impels these very impressionable and perhaps easily influenced individuals toward potentially lethal acts of violence," according to Peter Bergen and Bruce Hoffman's September 2010 paper for the Bipartisan Policy Center.